rythrojaofficial/axis45/events/2024loopkicks.md

 > **Transportation**:
 >
-> 1. Jared's car: 275 rental total, split evenly from friday-Monday, 5 seats, toyota corolla Friday 10am-Monday 8am at SJC
+> 1. Jared's car: $200 rental total, split evenly from friday-Monday, 5 seats, toyota corolla Friday 10am-Monday 8am at SJC
 > 2. Justin's car: owns it, 6ish seats SUV

 > **Who's in?**:
 >
 > - Aj, Jared, Krissy, Michael, DylanY, Ariel, Grace, Lex, Brian,Justin, DylanJ

-## Packing list
+> ## Packing list
+>
 > 1. ID.
 Dont forget a form of Id just in case
 > 1.  at least one extra pair of clothes than days there
 > 1.  clothes/towel for hot tub/pool/beach
 > 1.  phone charger/cord, portable battery
 > 1. Camera if you roll like that
 > 1.  water bottle
 > 1.  massage tools, hypervolt, rollers
 > 1. JUST IN CASE:
 >     - bands
 >     - ace wrap
 >     - braces/ibuprofin
 >     - allergy meds
 > 1. Small bit of cash $50-$200 in case of emergency

+> ## Weather
+>
+> 91/62 on Friday
+> 82/60 on Saturday
+> 78/60 on Sunday
+> 87/64 on Monday